- Page Count: 699

 I love how Maas writes such complex characters who have had their lives shattered in a variety of ways, yet still keep fighting for each other and work to create a new life with the family they chose.
 Feyre’s growth from the first book where she had such low self-worth is beyond inspirational as she finds the ability to completely forgive & love herself and everything she’s been.
 She’s still a flawed character who makes some sketchy calls and is continually healing.
 And that’s what I love most about this book: every single character is broken and healing.
 Lucien, Elain, Nesta, Cassian, Azriel, Mor, Rhys, Amren, even Tamlin.
 EVERYONE.
 And the amount they care about each other is just

 Maas manages to juggle a wide range of characters in this book, add in even more, and find really creative ways to show what’s happening with other ships besides Rhys & Feyre.
-I’m SO grateful for all of the page time Cassian, Nesta, Elain, and Azriel get!
-I’m not saying who lives or dies, but I’m realllly hoping the companion novels will be about my main ships.
+I think if you look at this as just a conclusion to the trilogy then a lot of storylines are kind of underwhelming because it’s mostly setting up potential for future books with a lot of the side characters.
+But I was just excited for any page time for Cassian, Nesta, Elain, and Azriel!

 I also loved how everyone finds a different way to be strong (like in ways besides brute strength) and the story actually shows the horrors of war without glorifying killing.
 There’s a theme of the choices & consequences of war and how one life can change the world: